Harrison Bader Player Props: Yankees vs. Cubs

-Harrison Bader and his .341 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the New York Yankees versus the Chicago Cubs and Drew Smyly on July 8 at 1:05 PM ET.
+Harrison Bader -- 1-for-4 with a double and two RBI in his most recent game -- will be in action for the New York Yankees versus the Chicago Cubs, with Kyle Hendricks on the hill, on July 9 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cubs.
+In his most recent game he had a one-hit showing (1-for-4) against the Cubs.

 Harrison Bader Game Info & Props vs. the Cubs